Freedom from being locked-in, from being overcharged, and

 no lock-in--developers can create a variety of interfaces that the user can choose from, all of which support data interchange so users never feel stuck using a site just because they've spent time entering their tax information.

-lower prices--open forms and crowd-sourced form updates will lower the bar for new vendors and so lower the cost for everyone.
+lower prices--open forms and crowd-sourced form updates will lower the bar for new tax software vendors and so lower the cost for everyone.

 no longer supporting vendors that lobby against taxpayers' interests.